Looking for pool maintenance in the Katy or Houston area? Need some advice on algae growth? Check out some of our information on this pesky problem.

 While the algae itself is not harmful to humans, they do make very comfortable homes for microbes and bacteria that might be harmful.
 Most of the time, it will just give your swimming pool a dirty look and might make swimming very uncomfortable.

 Green algae is the most common type of algae found in pool water.
 It can show up on the walls of your pool, as well as along the surface of the water in large, floating patches.
 It varies in severity, and some patches of it might be harder to clean than others.
-Green algae are infamous for growing rapidly, making it harder to get rid of it if it’s not done quickly.
+Because green algae grows rapidly, it can be hard to eliminate.
 On the bright side, once you start, it is pretty easy to eliminate.

 Black algae can take over the cracks on your pool surfaces, and it has more of a blue-green shade compared to other types of algae.
 It is very resilient and can be very hard to eliminate with simple pool cleaning supplies.
 If you notice anything that you think might be black algae, contact your pool maintenance company or pool service providers in your community.